Laknath1996/oldweb/_pages/01_Home.md

 Recent News
 -----------

+* January 6, 2021.
+Received Prof. Pathuwathawithana Memorial Prize for the Highest GPA at the Faculty of Engineering, University of Moratuwa, Sri Lanka.

 * December 4, 2020.
 Received a **Merit award from SLAAS** for our undergraduate research project.

 * August 24, 2020.
 Graduated as the **Gold Medalist** of the Biomedical Engineering Specialization of ENTC, University of Moratuwa.
 (Ranked 1st in the ENTC among 117 undergraduates and received the University Salutatorian Honor).